truemagic-coder/solana-agent/README.md

 - 🎯 **Context-Aware**: Recalls past interactions for more relevant responses
 - 🔄 **Self-Improving**: Builds knowledge and improves reasoning automatically
 - 🧠 **Knowledge Base**: Add domain-specific knowledge for better reasoning
-- 🏢 **Enterprise-Ready**: Scales from personal to organization-wide deployment
+- 🏢 **File Context**: Upload propriety files to be part of the conversation
 - 🛡️ **Secure**: Secure and private memory and data storage

 **Experience Agentic IQ!**